Viata offers hotel booking and comparative pricing for users.

 Series A in 2014

-FlexMinder, Inc. is a Seattle-based company that develops enterprise software solutions aimed at private health exchanges, health carriers, and third-party administrators (TPAs).
-Founded in 2011, FlexMinder focuses on automating the healthcare reimbursement process, enhancing the management of medical spending for flexible spending accounts.
-The company aggregates healthcare information from various sources to streamline claims submission, significantly reducing manual processing time and costs for TPAs.
-By providing online tools for managing the reimbursement process, FlexMinder aims to improve the user experience for consumers utilizing their flexible spending arrangements.
-In 2013, the company secured $1.4 million in Series AA financing to support its growth initiatives and was selected for the TechStars incubator program.
+FlexMinder, Inc. is a Seattle-based company that specializes in developing enterprise software solutions for private health exchanges, health carriers, and third-party administrators.
+Founded in 2011, FlexMinder focuses on automating the healthcare reimbursement process, specifically for flexible spending accounts.
+The company's software aggregates healthcare information from various sources, streamlining the claims submission process for participants and significantly reducing manual processing time and costs for third-party administrators.
+By offering online tools that enhance the management of healthcare reimbursement accounts, FlexMinder aims to improve user experience and facilitate better financial management in the healthcare sector.
 As of January 2017, FlexMinder operates as a subsidiary of Jelleyvision Lab Inc.

 AnswerDash